 Assignable modes

-The IP-EQ-DYN and SEND-ROUTE panel mode are two of the most commonly used modes.
-Both of these are assignable control modes, in that they display information for, and can adjust parameters of the currently assigned audio path.
-Unless user splits have been put into place for multiple operators, only one audio path is assigned at any given time.
+The INP-EQ-DYN and SEND-ROUTE panel mode are two of the most commonly used modes.
+Both are assignable control modes, in that they display information for, and can adjust parameters of the currently assigned audio path.